František Jiránek: Life

 In 1726 Jiránek came back to Prague and worked as a violinist in the Prague ensemble of Václav Morzin.
-In this ensemble worked also Antonín Reichenauer and Johann Friedrich Fasch.
+Antonín Reichenauer and Johann Friedrich Fasch also worked in this ensemble.
 After the death of Václav Morzin in 1737 Jiránek left Prague and was employed by the Prime Minister of Saxony, Heinrich von Brühl in Dresden.
-In Dresden his work was informed by the coming Classical music.
-After the death of Heinrich Brühl in 1763 he retired and died in 1778 in Dresden.
+In Dresden his work was informed by the rise of Classical music.
+After the death of Brühl in 1763 he retired and died in Dresden in 1778.

 Works

 Only Jiránek's instrumental works have been preserved (e.g. violin concertos, symphonies or concertos).
 His work was strongly influenced by Vivaldi's musical style, although it has also many original distinctive elements.
 In fact their styles are so similar that Jiránek's works have occasionally been misattributed to Vivaldi.
 See, for example, the Violin Concerto in D major RV Anh.
 8, which is now known to have been a Jiránek composition, catalogued as Jk Ap.
 1.